-Dive Authorization Course
+Spring Lake Dive Authorization Course

 The Spring Lake Management Plan requires that anyone diving in Spring Lake must first take the Spring Lake Dive Authorization course (DAC).
-This requirement is in place to ensure that all divers entering Spring Lake are knowledgeable of the rules and regulations that apply here.
+This requirement is in place to ensure that all divers are proficient, familiar with our policy, and have a basic understanding of this unique environment.

 Scuba diving in Spring Lake, for any reason, is complicated by the delicate nature of the environment.
 Declared a "Critical Habitat" in 1980, Spring Lake is home to eight federally listed species and is governed by the rules and regulations of the Endangered Species Act of 1973.
 In addition, Spring Lake is registered as an Archaeological site governed by the rules of the state of Texas Antiquities Law.
-Consequently there is no recreational diving in Spring Lake.
+Consequently, there is no recreational diving in Spring Lake.

 Show proof of a Full Open Water SCUBA Certification through a major Dive Training Agency (at this time Junior Open Water and Junior Advanced Certifications are not being accepted);

 Show proof of a minimum of 25 logged dives;

 Provide all of your own equipment, including tanks and weights.